ivangeevo/btwr-core/## Changelog.md

 + Added Diamond Shears Item.
 + Added Sounds to certain item when they are crafted for extra immersion. :)

 + Changed monsters and animals to no longer take knockback if you aren't using a weapon item.
-(Club, Sword, Bow or Crossbow)
+(Club, Sword, Bow, Crossbow && Trident)
 + Changed how creepers work.
 You can now neuter them by right-clicking on them with Shears.
 + Changed the durability and mining speed of all tools.
 This makes getting iron tools(& above) much more useful.
 + Changed name of Stick to Shaft.